Variable Annuity Fraud Attorney

 Varnavides Law » Investment Products » Variable Annuity Fraud Attorney

-Variable annuities rank among the most complex investment products sold to retail investors, and due to their inherent complexity, they remain a leading source of investor complaints to FINRA.
+Variable annuities rank among the most complex investment products sold to retail investors, and due to their inherent complexity, they remain a leading source of investor complaints to the Financial Industry Regulatory Authority (FINRA).
 When brokers and financial advisors prioritize their commissions over your financial wellbeing, you may be entitled to recover your losses through FINRA arbitration.

 At Varnavides Law, we represent investors who have suffered losses due to variable annuity fraud, including unsuitable recommendations, churning, misrepresentation, and undisclosed fees.
-Attorney Gary Varnavides brings a unique perspective to these cases: after spending 10 years defending broker-dealers at Sichenzia Ross Ference LLP, he knows exactly how brokerage firms structure their defenses and where their documentation often falls short.
+Gary Varnavides’s defense-side broker-dealer background helps the firm understand how brokerage firms structure their defenses and where their documentation often falls short.

 Key Takeaways